vifeng/TicketToTheMoon/tickettothemoon_BackEnd/DEVLOG.md

 If you change an entity, a record or a mapper file, you need to rebuild the project to generate the code.
 It is not done automatically.
 In vsCode **CTL+ SHIFT+P > Java : clean java langage server workspace** to rebuild the project.

 1. manual solution
-   You can use the following gradle tasks :
+   You can use the following gradle tasks (but I haven't implemented it yet) :

 ```shell
 gradle mapstructGenerate